pryoritymusic/webpagetest-blog/src/posts/august-webpagetest-roundup.md

 The SPOF test lets folks see how a site performs when a third-party resource that blocks the initial rendering of the page suddenly hangs (the provider has issues, etc).
 And WebPageTest also makes it possible to block individual resources from loading, or to block all resources from a given domain, using either the Advanced Settings > Block tab on the test home page, or the `block` and `blockDomains` [scripting commands](https://docs.webpagetest.org/scripting/#request-manipulation).

-In the past, running either test required you to go back to the test form and manually enter the URL's and domains you wanted to test.
+In the past, running either test required you to go back to the test form and manually enter the URLs and domains you wanted to test.

 The new Experiments feature lets you run those tests directly from the waterfall instead, making it much easier to quickly run experiments and test your hypothesis.